#beerpush is back on and I am delighted to announce new dates for 2022.

-I am remaining training each day within social distancing guidelines and will do what I can to keep awareness going.
+I am remaining training but with social distancing guidelines likely to be around in some shape or form for 2021 it seemed sensible to wait a little while longer.
+After all, so much of the fun of the event was going to be based around meeting groups and in pubs to raise awareness and spread the word.
 The route and planning is all done – thanks to the great efforts of Vince from It’s On The Ball.

 I thought I would share it with you below as it may well be that you want to offer help or join in when we get going again.
 It will be fun.

 The route take us 143 miles between Hindringham and St Barts, in London.

 As to how you can help, well the number one priority of the push is to make sure as many people get to know about the perils of testicular cancer but more importantly how it can be spotted and successfully treated. #beerpush is all about raising awareness and saving lives, but having a whole load of fun (hopefully) in the process.

 How you get involved is down to your imagination – we’ve had a shanty group want to write a song and come and sing us off or welcome us in, we’ve had other brewers offering to meet us when we arrive with a barrel of their own.
 If you think you can do anything then let us know.
 But to be fair even a simple photo, retweet or like on social media could save a life.

 Check out the route and if you are near it and think a quick visit could help then let us know – we are happy to chat to groups or get involved in any activities you think could help.
 WE can visit, schools, colleges, pubs , breweries , sports groups etc etc…..